darryldejong/Portfolio/README.md

 ### This is a simple website I created using HTML, CSS, and JavaScript to show my skills, projects, and contact info.
 You can learn more about what I do and check out some of the work I've done as an IT student.

 ### Visit my website here: [darryldejong.github.io](https://darryldejong.github.io/)
+The website has a responsive design and works well on both desktop and mobile devices.

 #### For the website, I used:
 - FontAwesome and Devicons for the icons